anita-uva/anita-uva/README.md

 [Full Sentiment Analysis Code](./RoBERTa_Sentiment_Analysis.html)

 #### Regression EDA
-Regression demands addressing a unique set of concerns, such as correlation between predictors, influential outliers, etc.  Here we see an indicator of multicolliniarity through a Person's test
+Regression demands addressing a unique set of concerns, such as correlation between predictors, influential outliers, etc.

 [Full Exploratory Analysis on Wine Data](./Exploratory_Wine_Dataset.html)

-#### Correlation
+### Multicollinearity
+Regression is sensitive to the independent variables being correlated with each other.
+Here we see an indicator of multicolliniarity through a Person's test.
+A follow on activity would be to review the Variance Inflation Factor (VIF) for each highly correlated pair.

+Each of these four correlations are statistically significant.

 ```R
 ## Use Pearsons